International Conference on Affirmative Action and the Sustainable Development Goal of Gender Equality

 - Intersectionality: Situating Caste, Class and Race in the Affirmative Action dialogue

 - Affirmative Action in Non-Political Institutions

 The conference will be held on 22nd- 23rd September, 2018 at Tamil Nadu National Law University in Tiruchirappalli, India.
 The conference will run over the 2 days with parallel sessions in the morning, afternoon and evening.

 Due to the limited finances available for the conference, participants are expected to secure own funds for airfare and accommodation.
 Local transportation and meals will be provided to the presenters.
 Should you require additional assistance, please write to us at firstname.lastname@example.org.

 Abstracts will be selected through a double blind peer-review process.
 Selection will be based on originality, method, relevance to the conference theme as well as geographical and gender balance.
 Only one abstract per author will be considered.
-Selected authors will be notified by February 28th, 2018.
+Selected authors will be notified in due course.
 Draft papers will be due on July 1st, 2017.